UANATACA/RA-REPO/ra_gui.md

 <div id="PFnubeQAFCiudadano" style="padding-top: 60px;"><h2>PFnubeQAFCiudadano<h2></div>

-Certificate of a natural person issued in the centralized custody system of Uanataca certificates and intended for authentication and qualified eletronic signature.
+Certificate of a natural person issued in the centralized custody system of Uanataca certificates and intended for authentication and qualified electronic signature.

 <table>
 <th>Field</th>